atgehrhardt/nobara_ally_helper/README.md

 ## This script does a few things
 1) Installs kernel 6.6.10-200 from Jlobue10 repo
-2) Installs rougenemy 2.1.1-1 from Jlobue10 repo
+2) Installs HHD or rougenemy 2.1.1-1 from Jlobue10 repo
 3) Installs Deckyloader and DeckySimpleTDP
 4) Installs Asusctl
-5) Installs Extest
+5) Installs Extest - WIP
 6) Reboots ROG Ally

 ## Installation